 Wet Bag: We have one large wet bag that hangs in the bathroom for soiled cloth diapers.
 We toss the dirty diapers in the bag and when it is full, we do a load of laundry, washing the diapers and bag as well.
 You can probably find one on Facebook Marketplace but if not, the ones from Planet Wise are a great option.

 Diaper Balm: Surprisingly, we haven’t had any issues with diaper rash for baby Vasco.
-However, I know diaper rash is pretty common, so I’d say invest in a jar of diaper balm just in case.
+However, I know diaper rash is pretty common, so I’d say invest in a jar of diaper balm or diaper cream just in case.
 We have a diaper balm that comes in a glass jar.
 Good for baby and zero waste!
+I always look for products without harmful chemicals but especially for something that will be used on baby’s skin.

 Baby Soap: I don’t have a recommendation for packaging free baby soap, and we don’t have bulk soap options in my town.
 So we use a huge bottle of Dr. Bronner’s Pure Castile Liquid Soap – Baby Unscented for baby.
 This bottle is huge.
 We’ve been using it for washing body and hair for Vasco for four months now and have barely made a dent in the bottle.
 I feel like this bottle of soap will last us until he’s two years old!